liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
-My main research interest is the study of social interaction, combining qualitative studies of talk-in-interaction (interactional linguistics, phonetics) with the quantitative study of corpora of spoken discourse (grammar induction, distributional modeling).
+My main research interest is the study of talk, combining qualitative studies of talk-in-interaction (interactional linguistics, phonetics) with the quantitative study of corpora of spoken discourse (grammar induction, distributional modeling).
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia and built a video corpus of Malaysian Cantonese.
-Currently, I work on developing formal representations of building blocks of talk-in-interaction and the development of tools that model aspects of it (dialog systems, conversational agents).<br />
+Currently, I work on developing corpus-based representations of building blocks of conversation as tensors.
+Specifically, I explore how speech corpus data can be integrated in DS-TTR dialog parsing and management systems.<br />

 <br />

-Most of my work has been on Chinese (Mandarin and Cantonese) and English (Singaporean English and World Englishes).<br />
+Most of my work has been on Chinese (Mandarin and Cantonese) and English (British English and World Englishes).<br />

 <br />